 - Minority – In order to have more diverse student body, many colleges are eager to attract minority students to their campuses.
 A number of these colleges offer scholarships to qualified minority applicants.
 Minority students should contact the financial aid office of any college they are considering and ask if minority scholarships are available

 - Athletic – Outstanding athletes are often offered large scholarships.
 To insure that all athletes are prepared for college level work, the NCAA and NAIA have strict eligibility requirement that athletes must meet before they can receive a scholarship or even play a sport in college.
 These requirements can be very confusing.
-Athletes need to meet with Ms. Betts as early as possible to discuss requirements and to make sure they are taking the right courses.
+Athletes need to meet with your counselor as early as possible to discuss requirements and to make sure they are taking the right courses.
 For more information visit the NCAA website

 - Talent – In order to win a talent scholarship, a student must truly be outstanding.
 They must also understand that there is usually a great deal of competition for these scholarships.
 While most talent scholarships are awarded in music, art, theater, and dance, talent scholarships are awarded in a variety of other areas (e.g., leadership, public speaking, film making, etc.) While clubs, organizations, and corporations all offer talent scholarships, most of these scholarships are awarded by the college the student plans to attend.